 After adding the background image, use the options below the image uploader to style the image and fix any cropping or distortion you might be seeing.

 For Auto or Contain, the site background color may display behind the image.
 Use the Repeat tweaks to adjust this.

 Make sure Size is set to Auto or Contain.

 For No-repeat, Repeat-X, and Repeat-Y, use the Position options to further adjust where the image displays.

 When checked, the image's position remains stationary behind scrolling content.
 When unchecked, it scrolls up and down with the page.

 On many mobile browsers, including iOS, this feature has no effect, and the image will scroll with the page.

 Step 4 - Adjust other site areas

 How much of your background image displays depends on how you set up your other site elements.
-The style options and tweak names vary from template to template, but use your Style Editor to experiment with some or all of the following areas of your site:
+The style options and tweak names vary from template to template, but use your Site Styles to experiment with some or all of the following areas of your site:

 - Main content area (or "canvas") background